 You can get to Courtenay with enough time to have dinner at a local restaurant and watch the sunset on a nearby beach.
 This is a relaxing end to your Vancouver Island tour.

 While the sunsets are beautiful, the sunrises are even more stunning.
 I recommend getting coffee and going to the beach to start the second day of your 3 days on Vancouver Island itinerary in a relaxing way.

 Check out of your hotel and take a hike in Comox Valley.
 This gorgeous region has plenty of outdoor activities to do and some beautiful Vancouver Island hiking trails, and you can easily spend the whole day exploring.

 Campbell River is only about a 40-minute drive from Courtenay, so you may decide you don’t want to go too far for your next stop.
 Campbell River has plenty of waterfalls and bridges to explore.

 Alternatively, you may want to drive further on your second day, in which case you can drive up to Port Hardy (3 hours from Courtenay).
 Many people want to go as far north as they can, but keep in mind you’ll be headed all the way south on the island for your last day.

 Day 3 – Campbell River to Victoria

-If you chose to stay in Port Hardy for the night, it’ll be about a 5.5-hour drive to Victoria without stopping.
-That means you’ll want to get on the road early.
+If you choose to stay in Port Hardy for the night, it’d be about a 5.5-hour drive to Victoria without stopping, which means you’ll want to get on the road early.